The Complete Guide to Gold Jewelry

 What is tarnish?

-Tarnish is simply the build up of corrosion that happens to most metals when they are exposed to air and moisture.
+Tarnish is simply the build up of corrosion that happens to ALL metals (even fine jewelry) when they are exposed to air and moisture.
 Think of the rust that forms on bridges, or that bike you left in your backyard during a rainstorm.
 That "rusty" layer is ugly, but the good news is it can easily be cleaned!
 In fact, all jewelry needs to be cleaned at some point.
-Simply use a jewelry cloth or a jewelry cleaning solution, and your jewelry will look brand new!
+The only problem is, not all jewelry can be cleaned.

 So, what's the real real problem you should be thinking about?